Developers often view app performance testing as a necessary evil. It is undoubtedly a complicated, time-consuming, and costly process.

 The in-built AWS integration with WebLOAD supports load generation, both on-premises, and on the cloud.

 WebLOAD is suitable for both Android and iOS.
 You can use the free version of WebLOAD with 50 virtual users.

 Creating a test with WebLOAD is easy, and it allows quick loading of the script with the record and playback options.

-WebLOAD comes with very high-quality analysis tools and customizable reports.
+WebLOAD comes with very high-quality analysis tools for mobile testing and customizable reports.
 This tool collects server-side statistics from the tests.
 The data can be used for a comprehensive analysis of the app.

 You can access the web dashboard of WebLOAD for a real-time view of test results.

 NeoLoad, a load and stress testing tool, is popular for performance testing of both web and mobile apps.
 NeoLoad allows you to analyze the test data in real-time comprehensively.

 The automation feature of NeoLoad makes it possible to create a user path from a Selenium script written in Java.
 Integration with Selenium further makes NeoLoad efficient by facilitating speedy performance testing of mobile apps, and low test maintenance costs.